 How to organize your entire life with a moleskine dotted journal

 Confession: I’m a productivity junkie.
 I enjoy writing and rewriting my to-do lists, crossing things off, and accomplishing my goals.
 I listen to entire podcast episodes about productivity.

 I don’t enjoy having my computer screen plastered with post-it notes of things I need to do today, this week, this month.
 I don’t enjoy the clutter of how that looks or feels.
 So instead I use my bullet journal to capture my task lists.

 I categorize my to-dos and tasks into two distinct categories: This Month and This Week

 How I Organize My Week

-My Google Calendar easily lets me switch between two spreads: monthly and weekly.
+My Google Calendar easily lets me switch between monthly and weekly views.
 (I never use the Daily option.)
 At a glance, I can see these two separate renderings of time: 30 days and 7 days.

-I use the monthly and weekly spreads to capture big-picture things.
-What are big-picture things?
+I use the monthly and weekly views to capture big-picture things, such as:

 - Upcoming Birthdays